Nursery ideas – 20 beautiful rooms new parents will love

 These nursery ideas are designed to suit all tastes, and while they are mostly gender-neutral, there are more traditional boys' and girls' nursery ideas to browse, too.

-These are our favorite nursery ideas – covering everything from the basics to color scheming and adding details.
+These are our favorite nursery ideas – covering everything from the basics to color scheming and adding details to organizing a nursery.

 1. The best – and worst – nursery colors to pick

 What are the best and worst colors to choose when decorating a nursery?

 Your decorative tastes aside, this is what Lee Chambers MSc MBPsS, psychologist and wellbeing consultant, has to say about how bedroom color ideas can influence everything from mood to physical wellbeing:

 'When shopping for that nursery color scheme, we are so often drawn in by the loving details, the delicate patterns, and the neutral colors.
 In our minds, we are looking to create a place of serenity for our precious bundle of joy.

 'There is another consideration to think about when selecting the best bedroom colors for your nursery ideas, and that is how the psychology of color can impact on feelings and behaviors.